Environmental group blasts ERCOT policy to pay cryptocurrency mining companies to stop operations during peak power demand

 "We've been particularly concerned about the rise of Bitcoin because it is just increasing strain on our electric grid.
 You know, about two gigawatts of electricity used in Texas this year [is] for producing this cryptocurrency.
 Another four gigawatts on the way.
 You know, looking down the next few years, it could be another total of 33 gigawatts," Metzger said.

-KVUE reached out to the Texas Blockchain Council and have yet to hear back.
+KVUE reached out to the Texas Blockchain Council, but we have yet to hear back.